 In Geant4 the singleton pattern is used in several cases.
-The majority of the managers are implemented via the singleton pattern, that in the most simple implementation is:
+The majority of the managers are implemented via the singleton pattern, the simplest of which is:

 '''

 class G4Singleton {

 public:

 G4Singleton GetInstance() {

-static G4Singleton anInstance;

 '''

 '''

+static G4Singleton anInstance;

 return&anInstance;

+}

 };

 '''

-With multi-threading many managers and singletons are thread-local.
+With multi-threading, many managers and singletons are thread-local.
 For this reason they have been transformed to:

 '''

 class G4Singleton {

 private:

 static G4ThreadLocal instance;

 public:

 G4Singleton GetInstance() {

 if ( instance == 0 ) instance = new G4Singleton;

 return instance;

-}

 };

+};

 '''

 This causes a memory leak: it is not possible to delete thread-local instances of the singletons.
 To solve this problem the class G4ThreadLocalSingleton has been added to the toolkit.
-This template class has a single public method T^ G4ThreadLocalSingleton<T>::Instance() that returns a pointer to a thread-local instance of T. The thread-local instances of T will be deleted, similarly to the case of G4Cache, at the end of the program.
+This template class has a single public method T^ G4ThreadLocalSingleton<T>::Instance() that returns a pointer to a thread-local instance of T. The thread-local instances of T will be deleted, as in the case of G4Cache, at the end of the program.